- The teacher will find and show an appropriate movie trailer that has action, comedy, or another aspect that will appeal to students.

 2 Direct Instruction

-- The teacher will lead the class into a discussion on if these same things apply to their reading lives.
+- The teacher will lead the class in a discussion by asking if students look for the same things they've just brainstormed when deciding what to read.
 The teacher should encourage students to think about why they liked the last book they read.

-- The teacher will then show a book trailer and explain to students how they will be using book trailers as a form of comprehension assessment.
+- The teacher will then show a book trailer (using YouTube) and explain to students the upcoming assignment; using book trailers as a form of comprehension assessment.

 - The teacher and students will come up with a checklist of criteria for a good book trailer.

 - The teacher will read a picture book aloud to the class.